justingoing/travelApp/sprint5/sprint5.md

 * Staff Page
 * System Testing
 * Speed up Computation on the Server
+* Save Options as Defaults for Future Use

 Our estimate was fairly accurate in Sprint 4 as we aimed for roughly 60 story points.
 We are aiming for around 50 this sprint as we still